A detailed survival guide to Oktoberfest, Munich. What to wear, dates, location, tips & tricks, and hotels.

 But despair not: Beer tents are not allowed to sell out all tables.
 A big portion of the tables (between 30 and 50 Percent!) can’t be reserved in advance and they are open to the public, meaning whoever is fastest.

 Generally speaking, you will have no problems getting into a beer tent during the weekdays before 4 pm, except it is raining.
 Once you are in, you can stay as long as you want.
 Just find a free table or a table where you can squeeze in (just ask friendly and don’t be afraid).
-Waitresses sometimes can help you finding a free table.
+Waitresses sometimes can help you find a free table.

 Be careful not to choose a table that is reserved for the evening session: Beer is only sold at the table.
 You might be able to stay in the beer tent but without a table, things will get hard for you.
 Usually, there are signs indicating that the table will be reserved.
 If you are unsure, you can always ask your waitress.